ejeschke/ginga/doc/manual/operation.rst

 	  the simple transforms (flip, swap) than by the rotation feature.
 Rotation may slow down some viewing operations.

-[RV] The image can also be transformed in the channel Preferences (see :ref:`preferences-transform`) which has checkboxes for flip X, flip Y, swap XY and a box for rotation by degrees.
+[RV] The image can also be transformed in the channel Preferences (see :ref:`preferences_transform`) which has checkboxes for flip X, flip Y, swap XY and a box for rotation by degrees.